treeverse/lakeFS/docs/reference/remote-authenticator.md

 # Remote Authenticator

 Remote Authenticator is lakeFS's pluggable architecture, which allows you to integrate any existing organizational identity policies and infrastructure into lakeFS's authentication mechanism.
-This flexibility will allow you to fulfill any security requirement without the need to allow lakeFS direct access to your identity infrastructure.
+This flexibility will enable you to fulfill any security requirement without allowing lakeFS direct access to your identity infrastructure.

 ## Architecture